 Heat increases blood flow and makes connective tissue more flexible.
 It temporarily decreases joint stiffness, pain, and muscle spasms.
 Heat also may help reduce the buildup of fluid in tissues (edema Swelling Swelling is due to excess fluid in the tissues.
 The fluid is predominantly water.
 Swelling may be widespread or confined to a single limb or part of a limb.
 Swelling is often in the feet and... read more ).
 Heat therapy is used to reduce pain and stiffness in people with some forms of arthritis, and reduce muscle spasm with injuries such as sprains and strains.

 Heat may be applied to the body’s surface or to deep tissues.
 Hot packs, infrared heat, paraffin (heated wax) baths, and hydrotherapy (agitated warm water) provide surface heat.
 Heat may be generated in deep tissues by high-frequency sound waves (ultrasound).

-Neck (cervical) traction may be used in a hospital, rehabilitation center, or at home to treat chronic neck pain due to degeneration of bones in the neck (cervical spondylosis), a ruptured disk, whiplash injuries, or spasm of the neck muscles (torticollis—see Movement Disorders:Focal and segmental dystonias).
+Neck (cervical) traction may be used in a hospital, rehabilitation center, or at home to treat chronic neck pain due to degeneration of bones in the neck (cervical spondylosis Cervical Spondylosis Cervical spondylosis is degeneration of the bones in the neck (vertebrae) and the disks between them, putting pressure on (compressing) the spinal cord in the neck.
+Osteoarthritis is the most... read more ), a ruptured disk, whiplash injuries, or spasm of the neck muscles (torticollis—see Focal and segmental dystonias Focal and segmental dystonias ).
 Traction is more effective when people are sitting than when they are lying in bed.
 A system that uses a motor is usually most effective.